Where has that first year gone? Now your baby isn’t a baby anymore and it’s their first birthday. I’m not crying, you are!

-TIP: Balloons can scare the poop out of babies, so think if you want these or not when decorating.
+TIP: Balloons can scare the poop out of babies so think carefully about whether you want these or not when decorating.

-There may or may not be many other 1 year olds there, so make sure you are catering for your guests and not just your child.
+There may or may not be many other one year olds there so make sure you are catering for your guests and not just your child.

-If there will be other children, then be mindful of what they usually eat.
+If there will be other children, be mindful of what they usually eat.

-Finger food is a safe option (no dishes to wash) but make sure there are enough napkins and set wipes around for sticky fingers.
+Finger food is a safe option (no dishes to wash) but make sure there are enough napkins and wet wipes around for sticky fingers.

 Juice and water are a safe option unless you’re used to serving fizzy drinks.
-Personalised little milk bottles or named juice boxes are also a treat.
+Personalised little milk bottles or named juice boxes are also a good option.

 Make sure you have a designated photographer for the party as you want to be in the photos yourself and not just taking them.
-Remember that these are memories that your child will not remember unless there is photographic evidence or video footage.
+This could be as easy as getting your best friend to capture moments from the day with their iPhone.

-You can opt for a no present request and instead ask guests to give instead to the charity of your choice, bring a plate of food or just their company is enough.
+You can opt for a no present request and instead ask guests to donate to a charity of your choice, bring a plate of food or just their company.

-If you do not specify ‘no’ presents, then people will usually bring them.
+If you don’t specify ‘no’ presents, then people will usually bring them.
 A place to put them up high is a good idea.